 - TFCA main page: lists Transportation Authority projects funded and completed, with sponsors and funds allocated.

 - Regional TFCA: provides details on the Air District's Regional TFCA Fund Program.

 The Transportation Authority is accepting applications for the Fiscal Year 2018/19 Call for Projects.
 Applications are due to the Transportation Authority by April 20 at 5 p.m.
-Please visit the 2017/18 TFCA Call for Projects page for the latest updates.
+Please visit the 2018/19 TFCA Call for Projects for the latest updates.